Ariannatopbjerg/project_one/README.md

 We will utilize the last 24 years of data to predict the next 5 years.

 Team communication via:
-slack, google meets, and office hour breakout rooms.
+slack, google meet, and office hour breakout rooms.

+Reason we selected this topic:

+The members of our team were all California residents in the bay area.
+We all experienced ashes raining from the sky, not being able to see the sun for days, and this topic touches us personally and peaks our interest to see if it's possible to predict future fires based on past fire data.